 Professionally he has developed his career starting as an attorney admitted to practice law in Spain.
 He has previous experience in legal advice to the finance sector, in the Private Law Department of the Council of Europe, and as an Associate Lawyer in the Cuatrecasas Litigation Department.

-Sebastian moved from the private sector into public service in 2007, being elected councilman for three consecutive terms.
-In 2019 he became a member of parliament in the Aragonese Corts, one of the Spanish regional parliaments.
-He has been known for his fight against corruption and denouncing the misuse of public funds, underlining the need for good governance and higher ethical standards in politics.
-He has been a significant voice against populism.
+After developing a fruitful career in the private sector, he switched to the public service, being elected councilman for three consecutive terms.
+In 2019, he became a Member of Parlament (Aragonese Corts).
+During his years as a politician, he was known for his compromise with ESG objectives, as the fight against corruption and the unlawful use of public funds, advocating for governance and higher ethical standards in public policies, while being a significant voice against populism.